Jitendra29dec/student-reportcard/README.md

-# Falcon Next Starter
+# Student Reportcard

-This is a Falcon Next Starter.
+Its a web application developed in next js, where you can create student report card.

 Notable changes:

-- Version upgrade for @fortawesome/
+- clone the code
-- Added d-flex class inside global.css
+- npm install
-- Update Style of Falcon Logo of Top Navbar
+- npm run dev or npm run build on server
-- Change img tag to Image (from Next)
+-